Raag Kedar

 Onward now to the classical arena, a couple of pickings from Gwalior Gharana serve to introduce the khayal treatment.
 D.V.
 Paluskar sings the traditional bandish, Jogia Ja and the druta composition features the chestnut Kanha Re Nanda Nandana starting from 12:30 seconds.
 Another popular traditional masterpiece is Kanganwa mora atahi amola by Malini Rajurkar.
 Listen to Bade Ghulam Ali Khan’s masterpiece Sabrang in Kedar.

-In addition to these masterpieces, there are also many devotional songs and hymns dedicated to Lord Shiva that are based on Raag Kedar.
+In addition to these masterpieces, there are also many devotional songs and hymns dedicated to Lord Shiva that are based on this Raag.
 These songs are often performed during religious ceremonies and festivals in honour of Lord Shiva.

 Check Online Hindustani free lessons to learn more hindustani raags.